How to Become a Digital Nomad in Chiang Mai

 Nimmanhaemin

 Nimmanhaemin is one of the trendier spots in Chiang Mai.
-And because of the number of cafes and restaurants and other attractions, it makes it one of the favorite places for digital nomads who want to make Chiang Mai there home.
-Nimmanhaemin has seen quite the boom in the last few years, so expect prices to be higher than other areas of Chiang Mai.
+Because of the number of cafes, restaurants, and other attractions, it makes it one of the favorite places for digital nomads who want to make Chiang Mai their home.
+Nimmanhaemin has seen quite the boom in the last few years, so expect prices to be higher than in other areas of Chiang Mai.

 Santitham